NetherGamesMC/ProxyTransport/README.md

 Packet frames have the following format:

 - frameLength: int
 - leadingByte: byte (compression indicator.
-1 is Zlib, 2 is ZSTD)
+0 is Zlib, 1 is ZSTD)
 - buffer: ByteBuf (the packets are formatted in the MCPE batch packet format)

 ## Dynamic Compression